hikeventures/hikeventures.github.io/_posts/2016-10-08-Outdoors-Tidbits-50.markdown

 ---

 Want to see your blog post here as well?
-Submit a message with a link to your article [here](https://www.facebook.com/HikeVentures/) and we may select it.
+Submit a link to your article [here](https://www.facebook.com/HikeVentures/) and we may select it.